 Hillary Clinton and Donald Trump may be the least liked presidential candidates in United States history.
 Each is so disliked to the point that millions of Americans are considering skipping the 2016 U.S. presidential election, which is scheduled for November 8th.
 However, deciding not to participate in the political process may have disastrous repercussions for years to come.

 Many Americans have given up on the upcoming presidential election, regarding it as one where the voter must choose between the lesser of two evils.
 It should be noted, there are four candidates running for President of the United States.
 Prominent politicians and the media in general, highlight just the two major political parties: Democrats and Republicans.
-Notwithstanding, there are two lesser known political parties that have candidates running for president.
+Notwithstanding, there are two lesser-known political parties that have candidates running for president.

 If you just cannot vote for Clinton or Trump, instead of sitting out this election, check out Jill Stein of the Green Party and Gary Johnson of the Libertarian Party.
 Jill Stein was the Green Party’s 2012 candidate for president.
-She is a medical practitioner and an activist.
+She is a medical practitioner and activist.
 According to Dr. Stein’s website, she holds the current record for most votes ever received by a woman candidate for President of the United States in a general election.
-The Libertarian Party’s candidate, Gary Johnson, was elected twice Governor of New Mexico as a Republican in an overwhelming Democratic state.
+The Libertarian Party’s candidate, Gary Johnson, was elected twice Governor of New Mexico as a Republican in an overwhelmingly Democratic state.

 Others worry that if Americans throw their votes behind a third or fourth political party, it will take votes away from Clinton or Trump.
 I understand this concern.
 I am an adamant supporter of Hillary Clinton and will be casting my vote for her.
 If Clinton loses the election because too many people voted for a Green Party or Libertarian Party candidate, I would be quite upset.